zainabmelh/guide-articles/articles/Certificates/set-the-id-of-an-element/index.md

 ---
-title: "Set the ID of an Element"
+title: Set the Id of An Element
-parent: "certificates-guide"
 ---
 In addition to classes, each HTML element can also have an `id` attribute.

 There are several benefits to using id attributes, and you'll learn more about them once you start using jQuery.